Simplification and Sunshine

 Why do prescription drugs cost so much, and who’s to blame for their continued high prices?
-This week, EconTalk host Russ Roberts welcomed Robin Feldman to talk about her new book, Drug Wars.
+This episode, EconTalk host Russ Roberts welcomed Robin Feldman to talk about her book, Drug Wars.
 Why don’t we see more generic drugs on the market?
 Is it for our safety…or something else?
 Who’s watching the henhouse?

 1. What does Feldman mean by “weak patents,” and why do they make it harder for generic drugs to reach the market?2.What are the three ways Feldman describes that brand-name drug companies try to prevent generics from coming to market, and why do these tactics seem to be so immune to challenge?

 3. Why don’t insurance companies clamor to keep drug prices down, given they face incentives to cut costs?

 4. Is the problem of artificially high drug prices an example of the Bootleggers and Baptists phenomenon?
 Why or why not?